JBL Tune 520BT Headphones Review

 Street Noise Isolation Audio

 These don't block noise very differently between scenarios because there's no onboard ANC that adapts.
-As passive isolating headphones, how well they handle noise in various environments depends on your ability to get an effective seal and the inherent isolating qualities of their materials.
-You can expect high-pitched sounds to get muffled a bit, but you'll still hear your environment well.
+As passive isolating headphones, their ability to handle noise in various environments depends on your ability to achieve an effective seal and the inherent isolating qualities of their materials.
+You can expect high-pitched sounds to be muffled slightly, but you'll still be able to hear your environment clearly.

 A note on the bump in the lowest frequencies in the graph: it's not noticeable when you actually listen and wear the headphones.
 After numerous checks (shown here for the Airplane Noise attenuation), compared with experiential use, we know it's limited to the testing rig and not representative of your day-to-day experience with the headphones.
 However, we're still looking into it.